KawtharE/LoginRegistrationModule-Laravel5-AngularJS-JWT-/README.md

 # Login & Registration Module with Laravel 5.4, AngularJS 1.5.11, JWT authentication 1.0.0-beta.3v and Satellizer 0.15.5

-**This example is totaly responsive and can be tested on phones, tablets, desktops.**
+**This example is totaly responsive and can be tested on phones, tablets and desktops.**

 **Note:** when downloding this example you need to execute this command line from the project folder: